AlexPazCodesUCSD/CSE151AGroupProject/README.md

 Here we can see how our model predicts agent ratings with Delivery_Time as the X-axis.
 We can see that our fitting line is cutting in between main clusters of actual ratings.
 This means our predictions are achieving a good mse since the distance between our line and actual ratings is minimized.

 ### Next models and because
-Right now we are considering more complex models from outside of class  that have the potential to achieve a tighter mse (think neural network or polynomial regression type models).
-We are also looking into using Randomforest and GBM models that can potentially get us an even tighter mse.
+Our current model is rather simple, so we want to get a more complex model to lower the MSE and produce more accurate predictions.
+We are thinking of a Randomforest or GBM model because those seem to be able to lower the error rate more than our current model, and our team wants to implement something that we have not seen implemented during class.

 ## PART 5
 ### Training the Linear Regression Model